 The State of Tennessee Veterinary Application can be reviewed on the Tennessee Department of Health website.

-Key documents for final Tennessee licensure include: proof of citizenship, declaration of citizenship, certified transcripts, completed NAVLE scores, practitioner profile, criminal background check and finger prints.
+Key documents for final Tennessee licensure include: proof of citizenship, declaration of citizenship, certified transcripts, completed NAVLE scores, practitioner profile, criminal background check from an approved vendor and fingerprints.
+A paper example of the information required can be found here: https://www.tn.gov/content/dam/tn/health/documents/PH-2784.pdf

 For complete information about licensure to practice in Tennessee contact: